cognitree/flume-elasticsearch-sink/benchmark.md

-#### Overview
- Flume process took the data from kafka topic and stored that inside elastic search configured index.
-All the processes(i.e. Flume, Kafka and Elastic search) were running on same hardware specs mentioned.
+## Benchmarks
+The following is the result of a benchmarking test conducted.

+### Setup
 #### Hardware specs
+Make: Apple Macbook Pro
 CPU: Intel(R) Core(TM) i7-4770HQ CPU @ 2.20GHz(4 physical cores)
-Memory: 16GB
+RAM: 16GB
+SSD: 256GB

+#### JVM
+All processes used the same JVM with default GC settings.
+Java version: 1.8.0_101

 #### Flume configuration
-Java version: 1.8.0_101
+Cluster size: 1
-Java heap size: 512MB
+Heap size: 512MB
+Elasticsearch Sink:
+ - Max bulk count: 10000
+ - Max bulk size: 5 MB
+ - Max bulk request interval: 10s

-#### Elastic search configuration
+#### Elasticsearch configuration
-Java version: 1.8.0_101
+Cluster size: 1
-Java heap size: 2GB
+Heap size: 2GB
+Index was pre-created and rest of the configurations were defaults

 #### Kafka configuration
-Java version: 1.8.0_101
+Cluster size: 1
-Java heap size: 2GB
+Heap size: 2GB
-Number of partitions: 25
+No of partitions: 25

-#### Summary analysis for csv data
+### Test spec
+The entire dataset was stored into a Kafka topic before the test.
+A Flume agent was configured to consume data from this kafka topic and index them into Elasticsearch.
+The benchmarking metrics below only indicate the times taken to consume from this readily available data on Kafka topic into Elasticsearch.

+All the processes (i.e. Flume, Kafka and Elasticsearch) were running on same instance during the test.

+#### Test 1: Data is already in JSON format
+ - Serializer (in Sink plugin): com.cognitree.flume.sink.elasticsearch.SimpleSerializer
-Record size: 45.54 bytes.
+ - Record size: 97.60 bytes
-Duration: The load test ran for 15 minutes 47 seconds.
-Result: Total events sent: 33,003,944; No lost events.
-Serializer: com.cognitree.flume.sink.elasticsearch.CsvSerializer

-#### Summary analysis for json data
+ - Result: It took 15 minutes 19 seconds to index 33,003,944 records into Elasticsearch; No lost events

+#### Test 2: Data is available in csv format but needs to be converted to JSON before indexing
+ - Serializer (in Sink plugin): com.cognitree.flume.sink.elasticsearch.CsvSerializer
-Record size: 97.60 bytes.
+ - Record size: 45.54 bytes
-Duration: The load test ran for 15 minutes 19 seconds.
-Result: Total events sent: 33,003,944; No lost events.
-Serializer: com.cognitree.flume.sink.elasticsearch.SimpleSerializer
+ - Result: It took 15 minutes 47 seconds to index 33,003,944 records into Elasticsearch; No lost events